malike/elasticsearch-report-engine/README.md

 The plugin uses [Jasper Report](https://community.jaspersoft.com/) as core engine for generating PDF reports.
 PDF templates can be designed using [iReport Designer](https://community.jaspersoft.com/wiki/ireport-designer-getting-started).
-This generates a _jrmxl_ file.
+This generates a `jrmxl` file.
+You can also use the compiled file with the extension `jasper`.

-The plugin generates [base64 encoded](https://en.wikipedia.org/wiki/Base64) stream of the PDF report generated once you pass the location of the jrxml and the query to fetch data from Elasticsearch.
+The plugin generates [base64 encoded](https://en.wikipedia.org/wiki/Base64) stream of the PDF report generated once you pass the name of the template file and the query to fetch data from Elasticsearch.

  `` PDF Sample Request ``